apsm1992/FunctionAppJava/README.md

-# FunctionAppJava

-delete to sync
+# modify file to sync from feature/1-base-functionapp-structure